-In sustainability analysis, we are often reminded to broaden our view beyond the immediate boundaries of the problem and try to recognize the various forces that control the system, sometimes, against our expectations.
-Thus looking at a technological system, and being focused on the dynamics of the process and on the physical principles, it is easy to miss the human factor, which may be as powerful in the final success of the technology as its physical efficiency or economic benefit.
-Solar panels may be working and bring environmental and economic profits in some cases, but why don't we still have them on our roof?
+In sustainability analysis, we are often reminded to broaden our view beyond the immediate boundaries of the problem and try to recognize the various forces that control the system, sometimes against our expectations.
+Thus, looking at a technological system, and being focused on the dynamics of the process and on the physical principles, it is easy to miss the human factor, which may be as powerful in the final success of the technology as its physical efficiency or economic benefit.
+Solar panels may be working and bring environmental and economic profits in some cases, but why do we still not have them on our roof?
 Human resistance has its causes, well justified, which are often left behind the scenes.

 The following book chapter written by J.D.
 Sterman of MIT Sloan School of Management reflects on the intricacy of connections that surround the sustainability paradigm.
 The author picks a number of factors that are connected to human thinking and behavioral feedbacks.
 One of the surprising observations the author makes is how intuitive judgment of a situation, perception of benefit or urgency can sometimes be far off the reality.

 Book Chapter: Sterman, J.D., Sustaining Sustainability: Creating a Systems Science in a Fragmented Academy and Polarized World, in Sustainability Science: The Emerging Paradigm, Weinstein, M.P. and Turner, R.E.
 (Eds.), Springer Science+Business Media, LLC 2012.